AdobeDocs/commerce-cloud-tools/src/pages/docker/deploy/production-mode.md

 # Production mode

+Production mode simulates your Commerce application in production so that you can verify configured services.
 Production mode is the default configuration setting for launching the Docker environment with read-only filesystem permissions.
-This option builds the Docker environment in production mode and verifies configured service versions.

-See [Configure Docker](deploy-docker-environment.md) for details about customizing the Docker configuration.

 **Prerequisites:**